resourcepool/save-lora-trainer/resources/docs/docs/ch2-geek-victim.md

 Alright John.
 Focus.
 You have just a few % of battery left.

-The LoRa node you found is used for something else, you will have to connect it to your computer, connect it to a remote LoRa Network, and send your location.
+The LoRa device you found was probably used for something else than sending your location.
+Connect it to your computer, input the correct settings to join the remote LoRa Network, and send your location.
 That's it.
-It's THAT simple!
+It's **THAT** simple!

-## Step 1 - setup your LoRa Device
+## Step 1 - Setup your LoRa Device

 Years ago, when you were still a student, you built a cool Location sending app along with a Serial terminal.
 Let's reuse this as a codebase.